kevintpeng/Learn-Something-Every-Day/Production-Engineering/Kubernetes.md

 ### Pod
 A group of one or more contianers (Docker containers for example)
+- shared storage
 - shared namespace
 - share IP address and localhost

+The shared context of a pod is set by linux namespaces, cgroups; same things that isolate Docker containers.

 ### Google Cloud
 Cloud native computing; contianer packaged, micro-services oriented.